 Advance your ability to communicate nutrition and food issues to diverse audiences.
 The accredited practicum option prepares future dietitians for success, while the MRP option supports experienced dietitians to become leaders in nutrition communication.

-Achieve the Integrated Competencies for Dietetic Education and Practice, write the Canadian Dietetic Registration Exam and if successful, become a registered dietitian.
-Take advantage of enhanced dietetic practical training through our unique partnership with St. Michael’s Hospital and North York General Hospital.
+Achieve the Integrated Competencies for Dietetic Education and Practice via classroom and practicum courses offered through partnerships with St. Michael's Hospital and North York General Hospital.

-Learn to integrate anti-oppression and marginalization into your social work practice and secure competitive positions in child welfare settings, hospitals, school boards, community agencies and government institutions.
+Learn about anti-oppression and critical approaches to social work.
+Transform practice in child welfare settings, school boards, clinical and community programs and government institutions.

 Learn to integrate urban culture, nature, inclusion and sustainability frameworks into urban development and design, and pursue career advancement in a range of planning roles.